S4ock/movie_recommender/README.md

 # Movie Recommendation System

 I implement a content-based movie recommendation system.
 The system recommends movies similar to a given movie title based on features extracted from movie metadata.
+The training files are too big to be downloaded via github,so you can get them from  https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata

 ## Project Overview